SIWECOS/siwecos-business-layer/docs/includes/_domains.md

 After deletion all associated scans will also be deleted.
 </aside>

-## Retrieving the latest Scan Report
+## Retrieving the latest Main-URL Scan Report

 > The **Request** must have the following structure: